 - Do not publicise your own or anyone else's, personal information, such as contact details.

 Liking, following, sharing and retweeting

-We sometimes follow or like people who provide information that is relevant to our work as a local authority or those whose information we can pass on for the benefit of our residents.
-We also try to lend our support to local and national campaigns, where we can.
+We sometimes follow or like people or organisations that provide information relevant to our work as a local authority or that benefits our residents.

 There will also be times we'll need to like or follow an account in order to take part in conversations.
 Just because we like or follow someone, retweet or share their information, does not mean that we endorse them or their views.